open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

     enabled: false
 ```

-All the configuration options (with comments) available in the chart can be view
+All the configuration options (with comments) available in the chart can be
-in its
+viewed in its
 [values.yaml file](https://github.com/open-telemetry/opentelemetry-helm-charts/blob/main/charts/opentelemetry-collector/values.yaml).

 ### Presets